alwaysdata/documentation/e-mails/use-sieve-scripts/index.en.md

 {{< fig "images/admin-panel_mailbox_sieve.en.png" "Administration interface: E-mails - Script Sieve" >}}

-The final script (with our own directives) is stored in the `$HOME/admin/mail/[domain]/[box]/filter.sieve` file in your account.
+The final script is stored in the `$HOME/admin/mail/[domain]/[box]/filter_user.sieve` file in your account.
 You can read it to help debug your script, but you cannot edit it.

 ## Extensions supported